xioren/ImageGoblin/README.md

 ### Operation

 + *Default*: Inputting either a url or a text file containing urls (1 per line) will try to match the url(s) to a specific goblin.
-The goblin will download what images it can according to its rule set, in the highest possible quality. if no goblin is matched a generic goblin is used.
-If a text file is used, only the filename should be input, using the --local argument and the text file should be placed in the directory that the program will be ran from.
+The goblin will download what images it can according to its rule set, in the highest possible quality.
+If no goblin is matched a generic goblin is used.
+If a text file is used, only the filename should be input using the --local argument and the text file should be placed in the same directory that the program will be ran from.

   *Examples:*